 Nobody wants to be stuck inside all winter—thankfully, there are some great places to play in the snow (or on the ice) in Middleton.
 Here’s a quick guide to some of the area’s outdoor recreation options.

 When the snow flies, a great place to get out and take in the scenery is Pleasant View Golf Course, which is groomed for skate and diagonal skiing when there’s a minimum of 2 inches of snow (depending on whether there’s an established base).
 Skiers can explore great views—you can even see the state Capitol building in nearby Madison—along 8 miles of trails open to all skill levels.
 No trail fee is required.
+Check in for updates on trail conditions here.

 The city of Middleton also has groomed trails at Lakeview Park, open daily from 8 a.m. to 8 p.m.
 For the latest conditions, visit the Madison Nordic Ski Club website (click on “Trail Conditions” under Trails in the top menu).